Universally counting curves in Calabi--Yau threefolds: Grothendieck group of 1-cycles

 \subsection{Algebraic structure}

-We now define a product and coproduct on the Grothendieck group $H^*_c(\cZ(\Cpx_3))$, forming the structure of a commutative and co-commutative bi-algebra.
-The product corresponds to `disjoint union of cycles', while the coproduct corresponds to `addition of cycles'.
+We now endow the Grothendieck group $H^*_c(\cZ/\Cpx_3)$ with the structure of a bi-algebra.
+The product corresponds to `disjoint union of cycles', while the coproduct (which exists modulo torsion) corresponds to `addition of cycles'.
+There are also `division by $d$' operations on $H^*_c(\cZ/\Cpx_3)$ for integers $d\geq 1$, which are bi-algebra endomorphisms.

-We begin with some generalities on products of semi-simplicial sets and coefficient systems.
-Given semi-simplicial sets $X_\bullet$ and $Y_\bullet$, their \emph{product} is the product functor $X\times Y:(\bDelta^\inj\times\bDelta^\inj)^\op\to\Set$ (such a functor is called a bi-semi-simplicial set).
-Just like semi-simplicial sets, a bi-semi-simplicial set may be regarded as a combinatorial specification of how to glue together products of standard simplices $\Delta^n\times\Delta^m$ along products of injective maps preserving vertex order.
-A product of simplices $\Delta^n\times\Delta^m$ has a standard subdivision into $\binom{n+m}n$ copies of $\Delta^{n+m}$, and this subdivision is moreover compatible with products of maps.
-Thus a bi-semi-simplicial set $Z_{\bullet,\bullet}$ has a subdivision $s_\bullet(Z_{\bullet,\bullet})$, which is a semi-simplicial set.
-We denote the subdivision of a product of semi-simplicial sets $X\times Y$ by $X\boxtimes Y=s(X\times Y)$.